 5) After the receipt of the approval by the tribal user, the tribal user will log in with their credentials and will be redirected to the “APPLICANT’S HISTORY RELATION WITH THE TRIBE” page.

-6) In the “APPLICANT’S HISTORY RELATION WITH THE TRIBE” page, the tribal user can enter the first name, last name and social security number of the prospective applicant, and a list of tribal names and contacts will appear below.
-Also if there are known alias or other names, the alias or another name will appear.
+6) In the “APPLICANT’S HISTORY RELATION WITH THE TRIBE” page, the tribal user can enter the first name, last name, and social security number of the prospective applicant, and a list of tribal names and contacts will appear below.
+Also, if there are known aliases or other names, the alias or another name will appear.

 For details, please contact the corresponding regions listed below: